A whopping 51.6% said that it was because they did not have enough money.

 I recommend that you begin by trying to read about investing in small chunks, try 15 minutes a day to start.
 Grab a magazine, a book, a blog, a website, whatever you are the most comfortable with.

 Eventually you will begin to understand more and more of what you are reading.
 Before you know it you will be ready to invest.
+You may even be interested in real estate, and you can contact people who want to sell the home to an investor, like yourself.

 We make decisions everyday that show what we consider a priority in our life.